alvzed/ms-project-4/README.md

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

-In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
-- Different values for environment variables (Heroku Config Vars)?
-- Different configuration files?
-- Separate git branch?

-In addition, if it is not obvious, you should also describe how to run your code locally.
+Below is a short summary of how to deploy a site on H, I do not give as good of an explanation as you can find [on their site](https://devcenter.H.com/articles/getting-started-with-python).
+Please go to this site for a much better explanation.

+This project is hosted on H, specifically with the H CLI for python.
+First make sure that you've installed H on your device, if not then install it.

+Login to H through the terminal by typing H login and pressing enter.
+Push the project to H with your preferred method.
+Set up all the config vars you need in the settings of your project.

+Make sure to have a Procfile and requirements.txt so the webapp sets up properly.

+Then launch the site with the command H ps:scale web=1.
+A complete guide to the deployment process can be found [here](https://devcenter.H.com/articles/getting-started-with-python).

+**The main difference** between the deployed app and the development app is in a few if statements found on settings.py in the rivulet folder.
+Two if statemants based on an environment variable called USE_AWS decide if the site is in debug mode or not, and if they use the static files locally from an AWS bucket.
+The development version malsi uses an SQlite database while the deployed version uses Heroku's Postgres database.

 ## Credits
+- A huge thank you to Emma Äberg for giving valuble feedback during the UI process, and for testing the site over and over again.

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The videos on this site are mainly trailers from this [youtube channel](https://www.youtube.com/c/movieclipsTRAILERS).
+The synopsis for each video is also taken from there.

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained from [unsplash](https://unsplash.com/)

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project mainly from Netflix, but also Crunchyroll, HBO Nordic and Youtube.